vkraucunas/lectures/03_functions/lecture.md

 args(1,2,3);
 // ...arguments.pop is not a function...
 ```

-Using the `pop()` method doesn't work, and this observation confirms our assumption that `arguments` doesn't have access to all methods of an array.
-So what methods or properties does it have?
-Let's use console.log to see!
-As we'll soon notice, `arguments` is an object where each argument being passed, from left to right, is assigned a numeric key starting from the integer `0`. `arguments` also has a `length` property, as we learned in an earlier example.

 ## Valerie's process for writing a function
 var result / return result